-Help improve Chrome's features and performance-The transmission of crash reports and usage statistics to Google is enabled by default, but can be disabled by the user in the Chrome settings.
-Usage statistics contain information such as preferences, button clicks, performance statistics, and memory usage.
-In general, Chrome usage statistics do not include web page URLs or personal data, however, if the user has turned on "Make searches and browsing better" in the Chrome settings, then Chrome usage statistics will include information about the web pages visited by a user, and the user's usage of those pages.
+• Help improve Chrome's features and performance-The transmission of crash reports and usage statistics to Google is enabled by default.
+Administrators can turn this feature on or off for both ChromeOS or Chrome.6 Usage statistics contain information such as preferences, button clicks, performance statistics, and memory usage.
+In general, Chrome usage statistics do not include web page URLs or personal data.
+However, if the user has turned on "Make searches and browsing better" in the Chrome settings, then Chrome usage statistics will include information about the web pages visited by a user, and the user's usage of those pages.
 If Chrome sync is enabled, Chrome may also combine any declared age and gender information from the user's organization managed Google account with our statistics to help us build better products for all demographics.
 This information does not personally identify the user and is used only in aggregate form.
 Crash reports contain system information gathered at the time of the crash, and may contain web page URLs or personal data depending on what was happening at the time the crash report was triggered.
-We recommend that you advise your users to turn this setting off/on based on their personal needs and your company policy (for user instructions, see Start or stop automatically reporting errors & crashes).